 • Kozma, R.B.
 (2003).
 Technology, Innovation, and Educational Change: A Global Perspective: A Report of the Second Information Technology in Education Study, Module 2.
 International Society for Technology in Education.
+MIER COLLEGE OF EDUCATION (AUTONOMOUS)

-College with Potential for Education Status by the UGC Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognised by the Govt. of J&K & Permanently Affiliated to the University of Jammu Recognised by the UGC under Section 2(f) & 12(B).
+Accredited by NAAC with "A+" Grade